apcurium/resxible/README.md

 - Where can I find an example?

-This video: or look into the sample folder in the repository.
+This video: https://www.youtube.com/watch?v=Fnv5Q4NLKQo or look into the sample folder in the repository.

 ##But resxible doesn't support XYZ or I found a bug
 Don't hesitate to create an [issue](https://github.com/apcurium/amp-tool/issues) or better, fork it and send us a pull request!

+##Contact